YilanBoy/docfunc/README.md

 - [Laravel](https://laravel.com/)
 - [Laravel Livewire](https://livewire.laravel.com/)

-This blog contains certain basic functions, such as membership system, writing articles and replies.
+This project contains certain basic functions, such as membership system, writing articles and replies.

 Post editor use [CKEditor 5](https://ckeditor.com/), You can upload image to AWS S3 in blog post.
 You can search post by [Algolia](https://www.algolia.com/).